RDMLA/rdmla.github.io/about.md

 ---
 ## What is Research Data Management?

-## Why is it important for libraries?
+## Why is it important for libraries and librarians?

-## What is the Library Academy?
+## What is the Librarian Academy?